hardhats/vista-install-docs/New/SetUpHL7.rst

 particular, `this
 manual<https://www.va.gov/vdl/documents/Infrastructure/Health_Level_7_(HL7)/hl71_6p56_p66.pdf>`_.
-There is a newer HL7 messaging system in VistA called "HL7 Optimized (HLO)" -- we wont be discussing that here as HLO is not widely used.
+There is a newer HL7 messaging system in VistA called "HL7 Optimized (HLO)" -- we won't be discussing that here as HLO is not widely used.

 What is HL7?
 ------------